eriktks/kmtrein/README.md

 # largest distance : 1925.2
 ```

-Execellent, now we get a longer route.
+Excellent, now we get a longer route.
 Try other beam sizes
 and see what you get.
 You will notice that the program is
 responding more slowly as the beam size increases.
 But
 hopefully you will be rewarded with longer routes.

-## Travelabiliy
+## Travelability

 **Always check the routes suggested by  the program for
 travelability!** It might suggest you a transfer at station
 Utrecht Centraal from platform 1 to platform 22 in zero
-minutes, which is a bit hard.
+minutes, which is a bit hard to realize.

-You can define minimum transfer times in the file transfers.
+You can define minimum transfer times in the file
-The file contains lines with on them: a time (in minutes)
+*transfers*.
+The file contains lines with the format: time
-and four stations: the station from which you left, the
+(in minutes) and the four stations: the station from which you
-transfer station (twice) and the target station.
-Optionally
+left, the transfer station (twice) and the target station.
-these are followed by the arrival time at the transfer
+Optionally these are followed by the arrival time at the
-station.
+transfer station.
 So;

 ```
 00:04 amersfoort utrechtcentraal utrechtcentraal arnhem